jack-y/seneca-triggers-now-on-GitLab/README.md

 ### Prior result

 The prior action result is passed as argument in the `args` array of the *after* trigger message.
 So the *after* action can eventually retrieve and use it.
-This argument name is declared in the trigger configuration, in the main field `resultname`.
+This argument name is set in the trigger configuration, in the main field `resultname`.

 ## And then...